European shares hit near 6-year high as ECB hints at June action

 Asset performance in 2014: link.reuters.com/gap87v

-Today’s European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Larry King/Ruth Pitchford)
+Today’s European research round-up (Additional reporting by Sudip Kar-Gupta; Editing by Larry King)